-The District reports the following fiduciary funds:
+The District reports the following fiduciary fund:

-Fiduciary Funds: Fiduciary activities are those in which the District acts as trustee or agent for resources that belong to others.
+Fiduciary Funds: Fiduciary activities are those in which the District acts as custodian for resources that belong to others.
 These activities are not included in the District-wide financial statements, because their resources do not belong to the District, and are not available to be used.
-There are two classes of fiduciary funds: